Science Bar: “Where Do Thoughts Come From? – Order and Chaos”

 - Arnaud Cachia, Professor of Neuroscience at Paris-Descartes University, Member of the Institut Universitaire de France (specializing in neuroscience)

-- Déborah Ducasse, Psychiatrist and Psychotherapist at Montpellier University Hospital
+- Déborah Ducasse, psychiatrist and psychotherapist at Montpellier University Hospital

 www.semaineducerveau.fr – www.barsciences.fr

-This Science Bar benefits from sign language interpretation.
+This Science Bar offers sign language interpretation.